 Take a look at our Knowledgebase article - "Comparing PXI and PXI Express"

 Want more PXI Information?
 Check out our PXImate eBook.

-This book provides an overview of the PXI standard together with useful information about the technology behind the switching and instrumentation modules a typical chassis can contain.
-It is a guide for those new to PXI systems and a useful source of reference material for the more experienced.
+This book provides an overview of the PXI standard and helpful information about the technology behind the switching and instrumentation modules a typical chassis can contain.
+It is a guide for those new to PXI systems and a valuable source of reference material for the more experienced.